DaveCumin/ancir_svelte/README.md

 This is our 'AnCir' to the need for a simple-to-use (GUI; no coding) tool for analysis of circadian rhythms.
 Currently, the tool only allows for import of csv data and plotting of actigrams.

 This has been rewritten in Svelte (see previous incarnation at https://github.com/DaveCumin/ancir) to make it more extensible, faster, and fix a bunch of bugs.
-With help from @korur - thank you!.
+With help from @korur and @khromov - thank you!

 ## For users